Skip to content

 To interact with or display third-party content, we need your consent.

 The new tile furniture trend is not limited to coffee and dining tables or kitchen elements; small, monochrome ceramic tiles now give sideboards and benches unique looks.
-With a stylish, minimalist design free of embellishments, handles, and drawers, the new furniture is ideal for universal use.
+With a stylish, minimalist design free of frills, handles, and drawers, the new furniture is ideal for universal use.
 Whether as a shelf for flower pots and magazines in the living room or for seating at the large dining table, the special tile furniture always finds its practical use and suitable place in the room.
-Even a position under the window or at the foot of a bed looks extremely original.
+A position under the window or at the foot of a bed also looks extremely original.

 Easily Build a Modern Tile Table Yourself